axyr/laravel-kubernetes-examples/README.md

 4. Install a fresh copy of Laravel
 5. Build, tag and push the Docker image to the local registry

+## Running a Kubernetes example

 From here you can try the Kubernetes examples.
 For example:

 ```bash
 kubectl apply -f ./kubernetes/laravel-single-pod
 ```

+This will create all Kubernetes configurations in your local cluster.